 His strike rate is still less than 50 percent, which has brought the quality of the World Cup balls into question.

 World Cup regulations state the match balls are to be used for the first time in the captain's run on the eve of matches.

-As a result, some balls can be too hard and difficult to control because they have not been kicked-in.
+As a result, some balls can be too hard and difficult to control because they have not been, what players call, "kicked-in.''

 In 2003, England's triumphant World Cup campaign could have been derailed after the team briefly fielded 16 men in the pool victory over Samoa.